Getting an Artist Visa in Japan

 However, looking into other more specific categories, like an artist visa, might be beneficial to allow more freedom and flexibility in your focused profession.

-An artist visa might be something to consider for those who are more artistically inclined with distinguished awards and aim for a stable income through a profession related to art in Japan.
+An artist visa is a visa for those who are more artistically inclined, have distinguished awards, and aim for a stable income through a profession related to art in Japan.

 According to Japanese government statistics, less than 500 people in Japan were working under an artist visa in 2020.
 Therefore, only artists with considerable achievements and recognition are eligible for consideration.